xenforo-ltd/docs/docs/manual/config/config-php.md

 #### enableTfa

-Disables **two-factor authentication** (2FA), the system whereby users need to log in with a username and password, and an additonal piece of information, such as a code from their phone.
+Disables **two-factor authentication** (2FA), the system whereby users need to log in with a username and password, and an additional piece of information, such as a code from their phone.
 Useful if you have lost access to your admin control panel, or if you want to prevent any users from employing 2FA at all.

 #### enableLivePayments